top of page

 Much of my work has been ghostwriting, from blogs and opinion columns to full-length books and even medical textbook chapters.

-I recently completed editing three books, all by previously published authors who wanted an extra set of eyes.
+During a global pandemic, how do you choose to spend your time?
+I edited six books, most by previously published authors who wanted an extra set of eyes. â€‹

 Ruth